 Although it will require considerable resources for LIGO to create an entire one-semester course specifically about LIGO, it may be possible to create individual units which may be used to supplement existing Astronomy 101 or lower-division physics courses.
 Research-oriented institutions may also be able to offer an entire course as a "Special Topics" course for upper division physics majors.
 These types of courses may achieve wider success if offered as online or hybrid curricula, and should be extensively tested in the classroom, and thoroughly evaluated before being offered to the wider community.
 Due to the large numbers of Astronomy 101 students, it may be more effective to develop new activities for this mathematically-challenged population.
+Revising the existing Penn State materials would be useful to create units that can be used in physics or astronomy classes.

-The Gravitational Wave Physics and Astronomy Center at the California State University, Fullerton has developed a quiz for gravitational-wave astrophysics, a series of lecture slides, space-time curvature demos, and several think-pair-share questions for introducing ASTR 101 students to gravitational-wave astronomy, based partially on interviews and tests of GWPAC undergraduate and Masters research students.
-Masters student Gabriela Serna has led much of the development of gravitational-wave materials along with Josh Smith, Jocelyn Read, and Masters student April Hankins.
+The Gravitational Wave Physics and Astronomy Center at the California State University, Fullerton has developed a quiz for gravitational-wave astrophysics, a series of lecture slides, space-time curvature demos, and several think-pair-share questions for introducing ASTR 101 students to gravitationalwave astronomy, based partially on interviews and tests of GWPAC undergraduate and Masters research students.
+Masters student Gabriela Serna has led much of the development of gravitationalwave materials along with Josh Smith, Jocelyn Read, and Masters student April Hankins.
 We did preliminary testing with the quiz in December 2014 and completed a full round of testing in Spring 2015.